PPE Hazard Assessments

 |Ergonomic||Work positioning, repetitive motion|

-2. Evaluate Non-PPE Controls - PPE (personal protective equipment) is generally the least effective way to protect employees.
+2. Evaluate Non-PPE Controls - Personal protective equipment is generally the least effective way to protect employees.
 As such, you need to evaluate whether hazards may be eliminated by means other than the use of PPE, such as:

 - Engineering Controls - Can guarding or sound dampening be implemented to better control or prevent access to the source of the hazard?

-3. Select Required PPE - Once you have evaluated the ability of the above control methods to reduce or eliminate hazards, you must determine what PPE will be necessary to protect employees from the remaining risk.
-When Selecting PPE, consider:
+3. Select Required PPE - Once you've evaluated the ability of the above control methods to reduce or eliminate workplace hazards, you must determine what PPE will be necessary to protect employees from the remaining risk.
+When selecting PPE, consider:

 - Level of Protection - Will the PPE provide the required level of protection?

-- Compatibility - Is the PPE compatible with the material(s)/chemical(s) associated with the process?
+- Compatibility - Is the PPE compatible with the materials and chemicals associated with the process?

-- Dexterity/Fit - Will the fit of the PPE provide enough dexterity to efficiently complete the task?
+- Fit and Dexterity - Will the fit of the PPE provide enough dexterity to efficiently complete the task?

 - Comfort - Is the PPE comfortable enough that employees will wear it?

-4. Document Your Hazard Assessment - Once you have identified the hazards and PPE requirements for each task, you must document this information in the form of a Certification of Hazard Assessment.
+4. Document Your Hazard Assessment - Once you've identified the hazards and personal protective equipment requirements for each task, you must document this information in the form of a Certification of Hazard Assessment.
 This Certification should include the:

 Note: Certification is a requirement of OSHA's PPE Standard (29 CFR 1910.132(d)(2)).

-5. Obtain and Distribute Required PPE - Now that you know what PPE is required, you need to ensure that it is readily accessible to your employees in the areas where they will need to use it.
+5. Obtain and Distribute Required PPE - Now that you know what PPE is required, you need to ensure that it's readily accessible to your employees in the areas where they'll need to use it.

 - When PPE is needed

-- The types of PPE that is required
+- The types of PPE that are required

 - How to use required PPE